Reference Lists (List of Values)

 }

-Important Note: Shesha automatically looks for all enums with the ReferenceList attribute and creates the equivalent values in the database during the start-up process.
+attribute and creates the equivalent values in the database during the start-up process.
 For this reason, it is not necessary to create the values manually through DB Migrator classes.
 Additionally, if you attempt to update the list of values through the administration views or directly in the database, changes will get undone by Shesha through this automated synching process.

-2. Data-Based Reference List
+Implementing Data-Based Reference Lists

 If the values of a Reference List are expected to change in the future perhaps to allow future customisation for clients or evolving needs, a Data-Driven reference list should be used.